-Alpha Phi Alpha "First of All.
-Servants of All.
-We Shall Transcend All"
+Alpha Phi Alpha "First of All, Servants of All, We Shall Transcend All"

 Nationally founded: Dec.
-4, 1906 at Cornell University, Ithaca, New York
+4, 1906 at Cornell University, Ithaca, New York lota Phi Theta "Building A Tradition, Not Resting Upon One!"

 Delta Sigma Theta "Intelligence is the Torch of Wisdom"